 Terry Baker, Event Chairman: "Delighted a new record has been set carrying on the tradition of Alan Brierty's Limit from 2011 but also leaving enough in the can to make sure the 2015 event will be another great race against the weather, the conditions and the clock.
 To all you sailors out there who want a true racing challenge start preparing now for the 2015 event."

-Massive spectator fleet farewells the Fremantle to Bali boats
+Massive spectator fleet for the start of the 2013 Fremantle to Bali Race and Rally

 On a beautiful autumn day in Fremantle Western Australia the exciting 2013 Wonderful Indonesia Fremantle to Bali Race & Rally got underway in front of hundreds of spectator craft and watched by thousands of people lining the North Mole and the beaches from Leighton to Cottesloe.

 The unique and exciting Fremantle to Bali Race and Rally with its Indian Ocean flavour links the historic port of Fremantle with the Indonesian Archipelago and exotic Bali through a dazzling blue water yacht race offering fair breezes and warm friendships.

 Organisers at Fremantle Sailing Club were delighted by the spectator fleet that surrounded the start of the Wonderful Indonesia Fremantle to Bali Race & Rally at noon Saturday May 4 including the impressive Duyfken Replica yacht under sail adding great majesty to the spectacle.

 Hundreds of craft of all shapes and sizes turned out to watch the race and rally fleets get under way in perfect, sunny autumn weather and light winds.